adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/assurance-validation/ios-app-trigger-consequence-button.png" alt="Simulator tracking buttons" width="400"/>

 > [!TIP]
-> If no `trackAction` event is dispatched upon selecting the **Trigger Consequence** button, verify that your mobile property is [set up with the correct rule](#2-configure-a-rule-to-forward-personally-identifiable-information-pii-events-to-edge-network).
+> If no `trackAction` event is dispatched upon selecting the **Trigger Consequence** button, verify that your mobile property is set up with the correct rule - see the section **Configure a rule to forward personally identifiable information (PII) events to Edge Network** under [Adobe Experience Platform setup](#adobe-experience-platform-setup).

 Just like the `trackAction`/`trackState` events above, the Edge Bridge extension converts the PII `trackAction` event into an Edge event.